-The Child Tax Credit (CTC) is a tax benefit granted for parents of qualifying children.
+The Child Tax Credit (CTC) is a tax benefit designed to help families with qualifying children get a tax break.
+You may be able to claim the credit even if you don't normally file a tax return.
 Many changes to the child tax credit (CTC) for 2021 implemented by the American Rescue Plan Act of 2021, have expired.
-For the 2022 tax year, the Child Tax Credit is up to \$2,000 per qualifying child.
+For the 2023 tax year, the Child Tax Credit is up to \$2,000 per qualifying child (of which up to \$1,600 is refundable).
 The exact amount a family receives is based on income and the number of qualifying children you claim on your tax return.

-- Have a qualifying child who was under 17 at the end of 2022 with a Social Security Number valid for employment, and who provided no more than half of their own financial support and lived with the tax filer claiming the credit for more than half the tax year - Have taxable income of \$400,000 or less if you are married and filing a joint return OR

-Have taxable income of \$200,000 or less for all other filing statuses
+- Have lived in a main home in one of the 50 states or the District of Columbia for more than half the year. - Have a qualifying child who was under 17 at the end of 2023 with a Social Security Number valid for employment, and who provided no more than half of their own financial support and lived with the tax filer claiming the credit for more than half the tax year - Meet the following modified adjusted gross income limits: - \circ \$400,000 or less if you are married and filing a joint return OR - \$200,000 or less for all other filing statuses

-- We encourage people to have conversations with family members before it's time to file. - Even if you weren't required to file taxes in 2020 or 2019, you can still receive your Child Tax Credit benefits. - Parents who are ITIN holders can claim the federal Child Tax Credit (CTC) until 2025, if they have a qualifying child with a valid SSN.
+- We encourage people to have conversations with family members before it's time to file. - Even if you weren't required to file taxes in 2022 or 2023, but were eligible to claim these tax credits and missed out, you can still receive your Child Tax Credit benefits. - Parents who are ITIN holders can claim the federal Child Tax Credit (CTC) until 2025, if they have a qualifying child with a valid SSN.